rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/access-database-instance.rst

 .. _setup-gui-client:

-MySQL and GUI administration
+Administering your database using a GUI client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to access your database using the command line MySQL client,
-then you have now completed the *Getting Started*.
+then you have now completed the *Getting Started Guide*.

 Otherwise, you can use a GUI tool such as phpMyAdmin to interact with
 your database instance.
 Common operations include managing databases,